Arthur Koestler: Post-war years

-In 1951 the last of Koestler's political works, The Age of Longing, was published.
-In it he examined the political landscape of post-war Europe and the problems facing the continent.

-In August 1952 his marriage to Mamaine collapsed.
-They separated, but remained close until her sudden and unexpected death in June 1954.CG p.
-193. The book Living with Koestler: Mamaine Koestler's Letters 1945–51, edited by Mamaine's twin sister Celia Goodman, gives insight into their lives together.
+In 1951, the last of Koestler's political works, The Age of Longing, was published.
+In it, he examined the political landscape of post-war Europe and the problems facing the continent.
+In August 1952, his marriage to Mamaine collapsed.
+They separated but remained close until her sudden and unexpected death in June 1954.
+The book Living with Koestler: Mamaine Koestler's Letters 1945–51, edited by Mamaine's twin sister Celia Goodman, gives insight into their lives together.
 Koestler decided to make his permanent home in Britain.
-In May 1953 he bought a three-storey Georgian town house on Montpelier Square in London, and sold his houses in France and the United States.
+In May 1953, he bought a three-story Georgian townhouse on Montpelier Square in London and sold his houses in France and the United States.

 The first two volumes of his autobiography, Arrow in the Blue, which covers his life up to December 1931 when he joined the German Communist Party, and The Invisible Writing, which covers the years 1932 to 1940, were published in 1952 and 1954, respectively.
-A collection of essays, The Trail of the Dinosaur and Other Essays, on the perils he saw facing western civilisation, was published in 1955.

-On 13 April 1955 Janine Graetz, with whom Koestler had an on-off relationship over a period of years, gave birth to his daughter Cristina.
+A collection of essays, The Trail of the Dinosaur and Other Essays on the perils he saw facing Western civilization, was published in 1955.
+On 13 April 1955, Janine Graetz, with whom Koestler had an on-off relationship over a period of years, gave birth to his daughter Cristina.
 Despite repeated attempts by Janine to persuade Koestler to show some interest in her, Koestler had almost no contact with Cristina throughout his life.
-Early in 1956 he arranged for Cynthia Jeffries to have an abortion when she became pregnant; it was then illegal.
+Early in 1956, he arranged for Cynthia Jeffries to have an abortion when she became pregnant; it was then illegal.
 Koestler's main political activity during 1955 was his campaign for the abolition of capital punishment (which in the UK was by hanging).
-In July he started work on Reflections on Hanging.
+In July, he started work on Reflections on Hanging.